 Despite all the know-how gained from making the critically acclaimed MX-5 sports car, Mazda hasn’t been able to make the Mazda 2 the best-driving supermini

-Where the diversity comes from, though, is in the power outputs: buyers can specify their 1.5-litre petrol to come with either 74hp, 89hp or 113hp.
-We reckon it’s best to avoid the least powerful version, given the 89hp model is much quicker whilst also being more fuel efficient (60mpg vs 62mpg).
-However, it is worth considering that you’ll have to pay a £1,000 premium for the privilege of owning it over the basic version.
+Where the diversity comes from, though, is in the power outputs: you can get your 1.5-litre petrol to come with either 74hp, 89hp or 113hp.
+It’s best to avoid the least powerful version, given the 89hp model is noticeably quicker whilst also being more fuel efficient (60mpg vs 63mpg).

-The driving position is spot-on, giving you confidence, but the gutless petrol takes some of that confidence away when overtaking
+The driving position is spot-on, giving you confidence, but the entry-level petrol takes some of that confidence away when overtaking

 Unless Mazda ends up building a dedicated performance version of the Mazda 2, then the 113hp engine option is the one to go for if you’re a keen driver.
 The Mazda 2’s low weight gives it plenty of speed (0-62mph, for instance, only takes 8.7 seconds), whilst also allowing this engine to return a fairly impressive 57mpg.